 JUNE- Father’s Day

 Don’t worry, Guys.
 June is your month to receive discounts on manly things like shoes and grills.

 AUGUST- Back to School

-The Back to School sales in August extend beyond just notebooks and backpacks.
+The Back to School (and, yes, they are called Back to School) sales in August extend beyond just notebooks and backpacks.
 They include clothing, furniture, and electronics not just for the kiddos, but for adults, too.
 If you’ve been wanting a bigger TV to watch the fall football season, this is a great time for a deal.
 Oh, and it’s interesting that the Mexicans also call it Back to School in English.